d99kris/nchat/README.md

 ### transfer_send_caption

-Specified if entered text should be sent as caption when transferring a file.
+Specifies if entered text should be sent as caption when transferring a file.

 ### typing_status_share